Mondo film: History

-Although earlier films such as Alessandro Blasetti's Europa di notte (Europe by Night or European Nights, 1959) and Luigi Vanzi's Il mondo di notte (World by Night, 1960) may be considered examples of the genre, the origins of the mondo documentary are generally traced to the 1962 Italian film Mondo Cane (A Dog's World—a mild Italian profanity) by Paolo Cavara, Gualtiero Jacopetti and Franco Prosperi which was a commercial success.
+Although earlier films such as Alessandro Blasetti's Europe by Night (1959) and Luigi Vanzi's Il mondo di notte (World by Night, 1960) may be considered examples of the genre, the origins of the mondo documentary are generally traced to the 1962 Italian film Mondo Cane (A Dog's World—a mild Italian profanity) by Paolo Cavara, Gualtiero Jacopetti and Franco Prosperi which was a commercial success.

 Documentary films imitating Mondo Cane in the 1960s often included the term mondo in their titles, even if they were in English; examples include Mondo Bizarro, Mondo Daytona, Mondo Mod, Mondo Infame and Mondo Hollywood.
 Films outside the genre followed suit: Mondo Trasho, Mondo Weirdo: A Trip to Paranoia Paradise, Mondo Keyhole and Mondo Brutale (a German release of Wes Craven's The Last House on the Left) title themselves mondo, although none are mondo documentaries.
 Later in the decade, this naming convention began to fall out of favour and fewer mondo films identified themselves as such in their titles.